-The Loire Valley, between the towns of Tours and Blois, offers a fascinating landscape of vineyards, forests, gardens, and stately chateaux (sing. chateau).
+The Loire Valley of France, between the towns of Tours and Blois, offers a fascinating landscape of vineyards, forests, gardens, and stately chateaux (sing. chateau).
 'Chateau' is a general term used for any manor house but, historically, chateaux were used as anything from hunting lodges to residences for important people.
 They were built between the 10th and 20th centuries, although many of the chateaux on in this Loire Valley guide were built around the Renaissance period.

 Visiting a Loire Valley chateau or two and enjoying the surrounding forest and wine regions has been a top tourist endeavor for decades.
 Although the Loire Valley is home to more than 300 chateaux, this guide focuses on the best of the local chateaux, most of which are situated in a département called Loir-et-Cher.
 For folks on a tight vacation schedule, this guide is perfect for making the most of your time in the Loire Valley.